SriSreshta/Insurance-Fraud-Detection-Model-Performance-Analysis/README.md

 - **Tooltips:** Hovering over any cell in the heatmaps reveals the exact count and model name, allowing for detailed inspection of performance metrics.
 - **Filtering:** The view can be easily filtered to isolate and analyze the performance of a single model.

+---

+##  Key Findings & Analysis
+A critical insight from this project was the performance difference between the models on an imbalanced dataset.

+- **Model Failure Diagnosis:** The initial Random Forest model completely failed to predict fraud (0.00 Recall).
+The Tableau visualization clearly showed this, as it was missing a "Predicted Fraud" column.
+This is a classic symptom of the model taking a "lazy" approach on an imbalanced dataset, learning only to predict the majority class ("Not Fraud").

+- **Superior Model Performance:** In contrast, the boosting models (AdaBoost, XGBoost, and especially CatBoost) were more resilient. **CatBoost** emerged as the superior model, successfully identifying the highest number of fraud cases (Recall of 0.40) while also being the most precise.